Kestrel TSCM ® Professional Software

 Live View Analysis (LVA) TM

-Our LVA TM feature provides a means of real-time operator analysis and review of continuous and intermittent signal events.
+Our LVA TM feature provides a means for real-time operator analysis and review of continuous and intermittent signal events by navigating to any signal event during runtime.

 This powerful analytical feature operates across all of the primary software features at the navigation level.